-"Just this once can't we take the scenic route
+"Just this once, can't we take the scenic route?"

-James is walking on a downtown street one day, and he Harry nods his head and gives his usual optimistic-seeming happens to see his old high school friend, Harry, a little ways up ahead.
+James is walking on a downtown street one day, and he happens to see his old high school friend, Harry, a little ways up ahead.
 "Harry, Harry, how are you?" he greets his old buddy after getting his attention.